MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/auxiliary/iolkaccountmanager-freememory.md

 ## <a name="parameters"></a>Parâmetros

-_VP_
+_PV_

-> [in] Um ponteiro para a memória para liberar.
+> no Um ponteiro para a memória a ser liberado.

 ## <a name="return-values"></a>Valores de retorno

-S_OK se a chamada foi bem-sucedida; Caso contrário, um código de erro.
+S_OK se a chamada for bem-sucedida; caso contrário, um código de erro.

 ## <a name="remarks"></a>Comentários

-Use esse método para liberar memória alocada pelo [IOlkAccountManager::GetOrder](iolkaccountmanager-getorder.md).
+Use este método para liberar a memória alocada por [IOlkAccountManager:: GetOrder](iolkaccountmanager-getorder.md).

 ## <a name="see-also"></a>Confira também